The worst is no decision.” – Scott McNealy, Sun Microsystems co-founder

 - Provide practical, useable “take-aways” to begin applying immediately

-We have some excellent Keynote sessions delivered by exceptional speakers that are designed from groups of 20 to 250 people and that we can customize to your audience.
+We have some excellent Keynote sessions delivered by exceptional speakers that are designed for groups of 20 to 250 people and that we can customize to your audience.
 Consider the following options that can be customized to your specific audience:

 Avoiding Groupthink: Probing, Paraphrasing and Perspective-Taking